 Flies, mosquitos, and biting insects are an ongoing nuisance for all horse owners and horses alike during the summer months.
 As well as being irritating and leaving uncomfortable bites on their skin, the risk of harmful diseases being transmitted is a constant worry.
 Fly rugs utilize specialist fabrics and patterns such as zebra print which discourage insects from coming near and prevent them from biting through the fabric.

 Ideal for both the warm weather and post-exercise, cooler rugs are designed with a soft lining and wicking properties to provide comfort to the horse.
-The breathable fabric helps the body to regulate to a normal temperature gradually, helping prevent the body from cooling down too quickly following intense exercise.
+The breathable fabric helps the body to regulate its temperature gradually, helping prevent the body from cooling down too quickly following intense exercise.

 When it comes to the colder weather, keeping your horse warm is vital.
 A fleece rug is designed to hold in the warmth whilst letting the skin breathe, adding an extra layer of protection against the winter weather.
-The versatile properties of fleece rugs mean they can be used for multiple purposes; under an existing rug, when in the stable, or during traveling to add an additional layer of warmth and comfort.
+The versatile properties of fleece rugs mean they can be used for multiple purposes; under an existing rug, when in the stable, or during travel to add an additional layer of warmth and comfort.

 As the name suggests, exercise rugs are designed to help the body recover both during and after any physical activity.
 They keep your horse comfortable during any strong rain or winds and are helpful for maintaining a consistent temperature so you can achieve the best results.
 Exercise rugs ensure that the warmed-up muscles do not cool down too quickly, as this helps to prevent injury and keep them comfortable.
 The design usually starts from the front of the saddle across and goes towards the rear of the horse to keep their back warm and dry when riding during colder weather.